jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 // Triples
 @rdf~@bib:rdf is a @w3c specification that models graph data using triples.
 A triple `<s, p, o>` contains a subject, predicate, and object.
-Each element of the triple can be an @uri and can thus be dereferenced using an @http GET request.
+Each element of the triple can be a @uri and can thus be dereferenced using an @http GET request.
 A dereferenced @uri should contain additional info about that subject.
 A triple can thus be modelled as an arrow labelled with a predicate from subject to object, and each of these is a node that describes itself.
 Objects can also be literal values like strings, integers, etc.